santa1993/spatial_services/README.md

 Sqlite with Spatialite extension
 ```

-You need Python27, in order to have access to sqlite3.dll file in "C:\Python27\DLLs",
+You can use Python27, in order to have access to sqlite3.dll file in "C:\Python27\DLLs",
-otherwise download sqlite3.dll and set path to system variable
+otherwise use sqlite3.dll in directory "sqlite3\sqlite3.dll" and set path to system variable

 ### Installing